SNOW REMOVAL INFORMATION

-– Please do not park car(s) on the street when a snow storm is predicted or a snow emergency is called, so that the contractor can plow curb to curb.
+- Please do not park a car(s) on the street when a snowstorm is predicted or a snow emergency is called. this helps our contractor plow as close to the curbs as safely as possible.
 If a car is left on the street it will be plowed in.

 - Mark your sprinkler heads along the curb and at your driveway entrance with flags or stakes.
 Our snow removal company is not responsible for damage to sprinkler heads that are not clearly marked.

-– Clearing of driveways and mailboxes after the plow comes through is the homeowners responsibility.
+- Clearing driveways and mailboxes after the plow comes through is the homeowner’s responsibility.

 (including community mailboxes for those who live south of Warren Road).

 - Do not shovel or blow the snow back into the street.

 - We remind all Homeowners to clear areas around fire hydrants to allow fire fighters to connect their equipment without delays.

 - Please trim tree limbs that overhang the street.
 If branches are not trimmed the plow cannot get close to the curb and will go around that area.

 - Take down basketball nets that may hang over the street so the plow will not damage your net and/or pole.